Mini-Lab:

 Using Conditional Statements

-This set of Mini-Lab Exercises is the second in a series in which students
+This set of Mini-Lab Exercises is part of a series in which students

 build a small program with several fish moving around in an aquarium.